zlc1254130852/AI-Assistant/README.md

 Oral Assessment Page (assess.html)

-(Enter the script to be assessed in the top frame, click on microphone icon to start recording, result will show in the bottom frame)
+(Enter the script to be assessed in the top frame, can be one or more sentences.
+Click on microphone icon to start recording, scores will show in the bottom frame)
 ![07fa791896fe0336ff221b15a6a9ef2](https://github.com/zlc1254130852/AI-Assistant/assets/118621914/7db40ff8-cacf-4b2b-bae8-0bd6a6abdd45)

 Video-chat Page (video.html)